 Euralarm: To set the scene for our readers, what is the relationship between Euralarm and Orgalim, and how can Euralarm Members get more engaged in EU policy through Orgalim?

-Malte Lohan: Formally, Euralarm is an Associate Member of Orgalime: that means that you are fully involved in all of our political work and have access to our full range of services and our advocacy tools.
+Malte Lohan: Formally, Euralarm is an Associate Member of Orgalim: that means that you are fully involved in all of our political work and have access to our full range of services and our advocacy tools.
 Euralarm is also helping us in shaping our political positioning on the areas that your Members are interested in: standardisation and the Single Market, cybersecurity, and market surveillance.

 We also provide a bespoke service to Euralarm: a monitoring package which provides detailed real-time political intelligence on issues of interest to Euralarm Members.
 I think this is part of the foundation of the effective lobbying performed by your association.

 So, on one hand, Euralarm is on the lead in any political issues that are really directly affecting your sector, and unless you specifically ask us to, we are not involved on sector specific issues.
-On the other hand, our approach is that the work we do as Orgalime and the work Euralarm does need to be complementary.
-Where we are active is at a horizontal level, at a more political level, where we are stronger together – and by “we”, I mean Orgalime, Euralarm and all of the other members of Orgalime representing the European Industry as a whole.
+On the other hand, our approach is that the work we do as Orgalim and the work Euralarm does need to be complementary.
+Where we are active is at a horizontal level, at a more political level, where we are stronger together – and by “we”, I mean Orgalim, Euralarm and all of the other members of Orgalim representing the European Industry as a whole.
 An example of topic falling into this category is the governance of the Internal Market or the wider EU discussion on a future industrial policy.

 Euralarm: Does Euralarm’s Membership help you in your advocacy by providing an example of how these high-level policies impact a certain sector ‘in real life’?